dequis/dotfiles/bin/README.md

 * sendmail: cheapest sendmail, i made this one back in 2009, place in /usr/bin/sendmail and get cron emails and other stuff in ~/mail
 * tz: show the current time of a specified timezone
 * ixwrap: wrap a command and send the output to [ix](http://ix.io), including the commandline itself
+* dix: shitty replacement for ix - uploads to dump instead using zxc

 tmux related scripts are in tmux/bin/ in this repo